-25 Worst Managers to Win a World Series Championship
+Ozzie Guillen is one of the Worst Managers of All Time to Win a World Series

 Just because a team wins a world series, it does not mean the manager was actually responsible for leading his team to victory.
 There were some teams—like Murderer's Row, for example—that probably would have won the World Series with you and me as their manager.
 They happened to have a great manager in Miller Huggins who definitely helped, but even he could not have messed up that team.

 These 25 managers, on the other hand—they did their share of messing up.